aibolem/vexflow-wiki-vexchords/Visual-Regression-Tests.md

 $ npm run test:reference
 ```

+### VE_GENERATE_OPTIONS environment variable
+You can specify the options by using environment variable.
+For more information, please refer to the https://github.com/0xfe/vexflow/pull/1268#issue-1086463563

 ## How it Works

 The `npm run generate` command generates images from the current code-base.
 Files are named by their QUnit module and test name.
 The last-good-known-images are generated from the last released binaries and stored in `build/images/blessed`.
 The images from the current code are stored in `build/images/current`.